Glossary

 • Clergy

-In Catholic usage, a collective term referring to all those ordained – bishops, priests and deacons – who adminster the rites of the church.
+In Catholic usage, a collective term referring to all those ordained – bishops, priests and deacons – who administer the rites of the church.

 • Collaborative Curriculum Planning